reproducible-reporting/stepup-reprep/docs/advanced_topics/unplot.md

 Unplot converts plots back into data points.
 (It is a sanitized version of [Depix](https://github.com/tovrstra/depix).)

-## How to prepare an input SVG file.
+## How to prepare an input SVG file

 1. If the plot is embedded in a PDF, use `pdfimages` to extract the figures from the PDF as PBM files.